Factbox: UK PM May's Brexit 'plan B' - What happens next in parliament?

 Parliament will hold a day of debate on May’s proposed next steps and lawmakers’ amendments.
 They will not be asked to vote to approve a revised Brexit deal at this stage.

-A vote in favour of changing the parliamentary rules would change the long-held principle of the British parliament that the government has control of what has the chance to become law.
+A vote in favor of changing the parliamentary rules would change the long-held principle of the British parliament that the government has control of what has the chance to become law.

 Votes on alternative types of deal proposed by lawmakers should give an indication of whether there is any way forward supported by a majority in parliament.